GTRONICK/QNote/README.md

 **15. Set the application Always on Top:**
 Go to the Settings menu and check the Always on Top check box.
 This change will apply immediately.
 This could not work as spected in Windows, for now.

+**16. Erase And Save:**
+Press F8 or go to Tools -> Erase And Save.
+This will delete the file contents and save it as an empty file.

+**17. Erase, save and Auto Reload:**
+Press F7, or go to Tools -> Erase, save and Auto Reload.
+This will delete the file contents, and activate the auto reload feature.

 ## ADVANCED USAGE:

 **16. Group control:**
-This feature allow you to assign up to 5 buffers to hold text.
+This feature allow you to assign up to 4 buffers to hold text.
 Press Ctrl + <1-4> to assign the desired group, for example:

 Ctrl +1, will assign the current selected text, to the buffer 1; If no text is selected, the buffer will be cleared.